-This TokyoTreat box review post contains affiliate links and we were given a sample.
-We may be compensated if you make a purchase.
+For this TokyoTreat box review post we were given a sample.
 All opinions are our own.

 TokyoTreat is a subscription snack box service that brings you the incredible, unique flavors of Tokyo right to your door.
 Each box is stuffed with fun and interesting Japanese snacks, candies, and even drinks.
 There are both sweet and savory options so there is something for everyone!